 How to Visit the Salar de Uyuni

 Most people tend to visit Bolivia’s Salt Flats as part of a tour as we did.
 Salt flat tours usually span 1, 3, or 4 days, depending on where you start your tour and what you prefer.

-There are three locations in which you can book a Salar de Uyuni tour, which you should consider depending on where you’re coming from and where you’re traveling:
+Understand, there are three locations in which you can book a Salar de Uyuni tour:

 - Uyuni, Bolivia: Best for those traveling southbound.
 Typically 1-day or 3-day tours.

 - Tupiza, Bolivia: Best for those traveling northbound from Argentina.
 Typically 4-day tours from Tupiza to Uyuni.